How-To Creole

 What You Need to Know

-1. How to Pronounce Haitian Creole Letter O
+1. How to pronounce the Haitian Creole letter O

-2. Common Haitian Creole words that have the letter O
+2. Common Haitian Creole words that contain the letter O

 How to Pronounce the Letter O

 • 1.
-The Haitian Creole Letter O sounds more similar to the long vowel /o/ in okay than it does to the short vowel /o/ in stop.
+The Haitian Creole letter O sounds more like the long vowel /o/ in okay than the short vowel /o/ in stop.

 • 2.
-The Haitian Creole letter O thus sounds similar to but not exactly the same as the letter O in English.
+The Haitian Creole letter O therefore sounds similar to, but not exactly the same as, the English long O sound.

 • 3.
-Our video on how to pronounce the letter O in Haitian Creole shows how you can pronounce it even better.
+Our video about how to pronounce the letter O in Haitian Creole provides a demonstration to help you pronounce it more accurately.

-The Haitian Creole letter O sounds like O in Open or Okay.
+The Haitian Creole letter O sounds similar to the O in open or okay.

-The Haitian Creole letter O also sounds like /o/ in open.
+The Haitian Creole letter O also sounds similar to the o in open.

-Out of these two sounds, the long vowel O sound is arguably the closest, but it is still not completely the same as the Creole letter O.
+Of these two English sounds, the long O sound is generally the closer comparison.
+However, it is still not exactly the same as the Haitian Creole letter O.

-As a learner, using the long vowel O sound will be close enough to communicate in Haitian Creole.
+As a learner, using the English long O sound will usually be close enough for you to communicate clearly in Haitian Creole.

-10+ Common Creole Words with the Letter O
+10+ Common Haitian Creole Words with the Letter O

 2. Dlo - Water